mrdomino/readpassphrase-3/README.md

 These may be customized using `RppFlags`, which expose the original API’s flags.

-This library uses a couple of third-party dependencies: `RppFlags` is implemented via the [bitflags][1] library, and memory zeroing is by default done via [zeroize][3].
-To try to reduce churn in this library itself, and dependencies on multiple versions of libraries in dependent packages, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself to guard against software supply chain attacks.
-If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which vendors its own dependencies (and supports Windows!)
+This library uses a couple of third-party dependencies: `RppFlags` is implemented via the [bitflags][1] library, native builds are done via [cc][2], and memory zeroing can optionally be done by [zeroize][3].
+To try to reduce churn in this library itself, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself for compromises or software supply chain attacks.
+If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which ships without external dependencies.

 # NFAQ